L'Oreal generation game poses ownership question

 The French company insisted on Tuesday that the appointment of 25-year-old Jean-Victor Meyers underlines the family's commitment to L'Oreal.
-But questions remain about the long-term intentions of the Bettencourts and the other key shareholder, Nestle NESN.VX.
+But questions remain about the long-term intentions of the Bettencourts and the other key shareholder, Nestle.

 The Swiss food group and the Bettencourt family each own around 30 percent of L'Oreal.
 Liliane Bettencourt, France's richest woman, lost control of her business affairs to daughter Francoise Bettencourt-Meyers in October when a court declared her to be mentally diminished after a bitter legal battle.